Questions about

 Munafe, answered.

 Everything you need to know — from setting up your WhatsApp number to keeping your Meta account safe.
-Can't find what you're looking for? message us on WhatsApp (+91 95009 96033), or book an onboarding call.
+Can't find what you're looking for?
+Talk to us.

 Munafe is a WhatsApp-first restaurant management platform.
-It turns your existing WhatsApp Business number into a complete ordering system, kitchen display, table management board, and operations dashboard — without your customers needing to download anything new.
+It turns your existing WhatsApp Business number into a complete ordering system, kitchen display, table management board, and customer outreach tool — without your customers needing to download anything new.

-Think of it as the layer between your kitchen and your customers: taking orders, routing them to the right screen, managing walk-in queues, sending receipts, and keeping service moving without extra apps for guests.
+Think of it as the layer that sits between your kitchen and your customers, handling everything that usually falls on your staff: taking orders, routing them to the right screen, managing walk-in queues, tracking who your regulars are, and sending re-engagement messages on a schedule.

 No. Customers order, book, and get updates entirely through WhatsApp — an app they're already using.
 There's no QR code to scan to a website, no login to create, no new app to install.